Which place is cheaper, Salzburg or Bucharest?

 Both Salzburg and Bucharest are popular destinations to visit in the winter with plenty of activities.
 The winter months attract visitors to Bucharest because of the museums, the shopping scene, and the cuisine.
 Also, the museums, the shopping scene, and the cuisine are the main draw to Salzburg this time of year.

 It's quite cold in Salzburg in the winter.
 The weather in Bucharest can be very cold.
 Bucharest is much colder than Salzburg in the winter.
-The temperature in Bucharest is usually -1°C (29°F) in January, and Salzburg stays around -0°C (31°F).
+The daily temperature in Bucharest averages around -1°C (29°F) in January, and Salzburg fluctuates around -0°C (31°F).

 Bucharest usually receives more sunshine than Salzburg during winter.
 Bucharest gets 71 hours of sunny skies, while Salzburg receives 44 hours of full sun in the winter.